Part of the Carrington’ package’ is to encourage intellectual and personal independence as you adjust to tertiary study.

 - Assisting with the transition to University and “readiness”.

 - Running a robust ‘in-house’ learning support programme for many 100 level papers to ‘add value’ to understanding and confidence levels.

 - Facilitating one-on-one academic assistance if requested

 - Having spacious well-equipped study rooms and a dedicated study centre on site.

 - Offering information sessions on academic courses and work management.

 - Supporting ‘impaired students’ to manage academic requirements during semesters or over exam periods.

 - Tapping into University support services

 - A House Tutor Team with subject expertise, providing first-hand knowledge about managing university study.

-The other side of the equation…resident s need a good measure of self-discipline , hard graft, and organization and be ready to pick up on the various ‘helps’ available and work out what best suits their style..
+The other side of the equation…residents need a good measure of self-discipline, hard graft, and organizational skills.
+They should be ready to find out about the various help services available and work out what best suits their style.